Daniel Wu

-Daniel Neh-Tsu Wu (吳彥祖; born September 30, 1974) is an American actor.
-He is known as a "flexible and distinctive" leading actor in the Chinese language film industry.
+Daniel Neh-Tsu Wu (吳彥祖; born September 30, 1974) is a Hong Kong-American actor.
+He is known as a "flexible and distinctive" leading actor in the Chinese-language film industry.
 Since his film debut in 1998, he has been featured in over 60 films.
-A three-time Golden Horse Award winner, he also starred in the AMC martial arts drama series Into the Badlands and the Disney+ wuxia action comedy American Born Chinese.
+A three-time Golden Horse Award nominee, he also starred in the AMC martial arts drama series Into the Badlands and the Disney+ wuxia action comedy American Born Chinese.

 Early life

-Daniel Wu was born in Berkeley, California, and raised in Orinda, California, and is the third-generation Chinese American living in the US.
+Daniel Wu was born in Berkeley, California, and raised in Orinda, California, and is the third-generation Chinese-American living in the US.
 Both of his parents' families are originally from Shanghai.
-During the era of chaos caused by wars, his grandparents took their family to Taiwan and Hong Kong respectively and both immigrated to the United States in the 1950s.
+During the era of chaos caused by wars, his grandparents took their respective families to Taiwan and Hong Kong and both families immigrated to the United States in the 1950s.
 Both his parents are highly educated.
-His mother, Diana Wu (née Liu), is a university professor and holds a doctorate, and his father George Wu, is an engineer who obtained a master’s degree in Oklahoma.
-George met Diana in New York, when Diana was a student at New York University.
+His mother, Diana Wu (née Liu), is a university professor and holds a doctorate, and his father, George Wu, is an engineer who obtained a master’s degree in Oklahoma.
+George met Diana in New York when Diana was a student at New York University.
 After marrying, they settled in California.
-Wu has two older sisters, Gloria and Greta, and an older brother named Douglas who died in an accident when he was two.
+Wu has two older sisters, Gloria and Greta, and an older brother named Douglas, who died in an accident when he was two.

 When he was a child, his grandfather used to take him to watch movies in Chinatown.
 Wu developed an interest in martial arts when he saw Jet Li in The Shaolin Temple and Donnie Yen in Iron Monkey, and consequently began studying wushu at age 11.
 His childhood role model was Jackie Chan, who now considers Wu "like a son".
 Wu attended the Head-Royce School in Oakland, California and later majored in architecture at the University of Oregon.
 Wu also attended SCI-Arc for a summer program in architecture and worked for architect Michael Rotondi.
 While in Oregon, he founded the University of Oregon Wushu Club in 1994 and served as the team's first coach.
 During this time, Wu took film classes and frequented local theaters, and came to enjoy the works of filmmakers like Akira Kurosawa and Luc Besson, whom he describes as "men of vision".